-- A CBS funded student receives additional state aid (e.g. Passport to College Scholarship, Opportunity Grant, or Opportunity Scholarship) after a student has been awarded CBS.
-In this case the CBS award must be revised.
-If a disbursement of the CBS has already been made, that award amount may need to be repaid to WSAC, either fully or partially, depending on the circumstances. - If the aid administrator can reduce the award disbursements for future terms, however, and not repay funds already disbursed, that is permissible.
-The SNG award needs also to be reviewed to be sure the award is not over need, for example.
-Because this is an eligible CSB Scholar, however, no changes in the SNG award would need to be made with regards to self-help or gift equity policy of the institution. - A SNG funded student (who is not an eligible CBS Scholar) receives additional aid, the MFI level changes, or the need changes.
-The aid administrator must review the award to make sure that the student is still eligible for the SNG amount originally awarded.
-This would include making sure that the required minimum self-help amount was still in place, that the gift aid equity policy (if applicable) was being followed, and that the proper MFI award amount was in place if there were changes in the family income or family size.
+A CBS funded student receives additional state aid (e.g. Passport to College Scholarship or Opportunity Grant) after a student has been awarded CBS.
+In this case, the CBS award must be revised.
+If a disbursement of the CBS has already been made, that award amount may need to be repaid to WSAC, either fully or partially, depending on the circumstances.

+If the aid administrator can reduce the award disbursements for future terms, however, and not repay funds already disbursed, that is permissible in this limited instance.
+The WCG (SNG) award needs also to be reviewed to be sure the award is not over need, for example.
+Because this is an eligible CSB Scholar, however, no changes in the WCG (SNG) award would need to be made with regards to the gift equity policy of the institution.

+A WCG (SNG) funded student (who is not an eligible CBS Scholar) receives additional aid, the MFI level changes, or the need changes.
+The aid administrator must review the award to make sure that the student is still eligible for the WCG (SNG) amount originally awarded.
+This would include making sure that the gift aid equity policy (if applicable) was being followed, and that the proper MFI award amount was in place if there were changes in the family income or family size.